savonet/book/technology.md

 ### Metadata

-Most audio streams are equipped with _metadata_ which are textual information describing the contents of the audio.
+Most audio streams are equipped with _metadata_\index{metadata} which are textual information describing the contents of the audio.
 A typical music file will contain, as metadata, the title, the artist, the album name, the year of recording, and so on.
 Custom metadata are also useful to indicate the loudness of the file, the